 The test for whether an insolvent person would likely be able to make a viable proposal if granted an extension is whether the insolvent person might (not certainly will) be able to present a proposal that seems reasonable on its face to a reasonable creditor.
 See, Re Convergix Inc., 2006 NBQB 288 at para.
 40.

 The Company submits that the evidence before the Court satisfies this requirement.
-In particular, the evidence of the Company is that it will use the extension of the time to make a viable proposal to its creditor and stakeholders.
+In particular, the Company has initiated the sales process pursuant to the order of this Honourable Court.